Cwei1/ChessAI/GROUP README.txt

-So guys I got checkmate working and the file read in thing working.
-Cardy upload the gui so we can merge it.
-The next part after that is to try and break the program so we can fix bugs.
-Feel free to make the code more concise I found out I had a bunch of garbage code in there that didn't do anything.
-So yeah we are making progress.
+Dionis:  me and Cardy discovered a problem with the pawn check in the game last night.
+Apparently there seems to be some sort of a problem with when the pawn reaches the opponent's side and puts the king in check.
+We tried to fix it but both of us are still unsure of how this portion of the code works.